Lexar has introduced the world’s fastest 64GB microSDXC card with a read speed rating of 600x, thanks to a 90MB/s read transfer speed.

 Lexar introduces world’s fastest 64GB microSDXC UHS-I card with 600x speed rating at IFA Berlin 2013

 As two months have passed since the aforementioned announcement, SanDisk is now ready to turn over the reigns to one of its bigger competitors: Lexar.
-The Micron Technology-owned brand has been present at IFA Berlin 2013 in order to demonstrate the capabilities of its latest storage card, which provides a speed rating of 600x.
+The Micron Technology-owned brand has been present at IFA Berlin 2013 in order to demonstrate the capabilities of its latest storage card

 The new Lexar High-Performance 64GB microSDXC UHS-I card allows users to transfer files with up to 90MB/s speeds, an unrivaled accomplishment so far.